“Unshackled Ambition: GRIT in Federal Prison”

 "smartest dumb guy"?

-From day one, I decided if I was going to fail this spectacularly, I would use this opportunity as a catalyst for growth.
-I knew my flaws – laziness, entitlement, arrogance, and selfishness.
+It took a while after sentencing, but I decided that if I was going to fail this spectacularly, I would use it as an opportunity for growth.
+I knew my flaws—laziness, entitlement, arrogance, and selfishness.
 The promise of delivering on commitments, something once paramount to me, had faded.
-Right then, I vowed to turn things around.
+I vowed to turn things around.
+I vowed that prison would not beat me.

-On 1/12/24 my ankle monitor was removed, & I am working hard to rebuild the relationships I damaged.
-I'm beyond grateful for the unwavering support of friends and family every step of the way.
-I am no way fixed but I have made incredible strides and I have a newfound sense of purpose and happiness.
-I have reminded myself what I am capable of.
+My journey took me from Leavenworth to a halfway house in Fresno, California, and home confinement with a bulky ankle monitor in Sacramento, California.
+On January 12, 2024, my ankle monitor was removed, and I am working hard to rebuild the relationships I damaged.
+I’m beyond grateful for the unwavering support of friends and family every step of the way.
+I’m not “fixed,” but I’ve made incredible strides, and I’ve found a renewed sense of purpose and happiness.
+I’ve reminded myself what I’m capable of.

-I will once again be the friend/son I want to be.
+I will once again be the friend and son I aspire to be.
 I will once again be a force to be reckoned with.
-I know it will be hard…after all I am now a felon….
-But I am excited to have my life back.
-I’m excited to move forward.
+I know it will be hard—after all, I now bear the lifetime scarlet letter of a federal felon.
+But I’m excited to have my life back, and I’m excited to move forward.

 In total I ended up spending 11 months at the Leavenworth prison camp in Kansas.

-EVERY WEEK since I have been incarcerated I have written a newsletter (They are ALL below in my blog section).
+EVERY WEEK since I was incarcerated (up until I was off Home Confinement) I have written a newsletter (They are ALL below in my blog section).
 Through my newsletter, I have described my experience in prison with brutal honesty.
 Writing has become a way for me to process my experiences and emotions, and it also gave me a sense of purpose.
 I realized that I wanted to continue writing and sharing my thoughts with others, even after I left prison (Halfway House & Home Confinement).
 I want people to know what it is truly like to go through this experience (the good & bad).
+If you are curious about what your experience will be like in prison....READ THIS.